 When is Debt Consolidation a good idea?

 Debt Consolidation is a good idea if your debt situation has not escalated too far out of control.
 If you are only just starting to feel the pinch from your debts and haven’t missed a repayment yet, you are a good candidate for a debt consolidation loan.
 Most of the time, consolidation loan amounts are quite large to cover off a number of debts.
-Many traditional lenders won’t consider people who have bad credit ratings or ‘high risk’ people who look like they won’t be able to make the repayments for the term of the loan.
-There are options for people with bad credit to consolidate their debts, by going through a bad credit lender.
-You can read more about Consolidation Loans for Bad Credit in this blog post.
+Many traditional lenders won’t consider people who have a bad credit rating or are deemed ‘high risk’ in determining if they can the repayments for the term of the loan.
+There are options for people with bad credit to consolidate their debts, through a non-conforming lender.

 The whole point of consolidating your debts is to give you a bit of breathing room to catch up on your repayments and reduce your debt quickly.
 If you consolidate your debts, you shouldn’t take out another line of credit (a loan or credit card) until you have made significant headway on your consolidation loan.
-If you are planning on consolidating your debts to free up some extra cash to take out another loan, debt consolidation is definitely not the debt relief solution for you.
+If you are planning on consolidating your debts to free up some extra cash to take out another loan, you should consider other options.

-It depends on the kind of debts you are trying to consolidate.
+It comes down to the type of debts you are trying to consolidate.
 If you have a number of debts all with penalty fees for breaking the agreement early, the money you save from consolidating might not be worth what you pay for these fees.
 Debt Consolidation could put you in a worse off position financially.

-While Debt Consolidation is one of the most common forms of debt relief in Australia, it isn’t always the best idea, or even an option for some people struggling with their debts.
-But that’s not to say there isn’t a great solution out there for you.
+While Debt Consolidation is a common form of debt relief in Australia, it isn’t always the best option for people struggling with debt.
 There are a number of debt relief solutions available in Australia to assist people to get back on financial track.
-A few suggestions are listed below.
-If you are completely confused and overwhelmed by your debt situation, you can call Debt Rescue for a No Obligation chat about your circumstances.
-Our Case Managers will be able to go through your debts with you and suggest the best debt relief solution for your situation.
+If you feel confused or overwhelmed by your debt situation, you can call Debt Rescue to talk about your circumstances.
+Our Case Managers can go through your financial situation with you and suggest the best debt relief solution for your circumstances.